matthodan/jekyll-asset-pipeline/README.md

 ## Asset Preprocessing

 Asset preprocessing (i.e. conversion) allows us to write our assets in languages such as [CoffeeScript](http://coffeescript.org/), [Sass](http://sass-lang.com/), [Less](http://lesscss.org/), [Erb](http://ruby-doc.org/stdlib-1.9.3/libdoc/erb/rdoc/ERB.html) or any other language.
-One of JAPR's key strengths is that it works with __any__ preprocessing library that has a ruby wrapper.
+One of Jekyll Asset Pipeline's key strengths is that it works with __any__ preprocessing library that has a ruby wrapper.
 Adding a preprocessor is straightforward, but requires a small amount of additional code.

 In the following example, we will add a preprocessor that converts CoffeeScript into JavaScript.